Land-Strider/A3UEPCF/readme.md

 ### Better Rebel AA Emplacements
 -   **Description:** A parameter option allows rebel AA emplacements to spawn up to 5x farther out around all enemy aircraft, including fixed-wing CAS and paradrop planes.
 -   **Goal:** This parameter multiplies the value of the "Spawn Distance" option in the Basic Parameters menu, giving you more control over your anti-air defense radius.

+### Mission Improvements
+-   **Customizable Convoy Departure Delay:** A parameter option to increase convoy departure delay times with 5 minute steps, up to 35 minutes.
+More time to prepare for convoy ambushes.

 ### Factory & Resource Management
 -   **Rebuilding:** Reconstruct destroyed rebel factories and resources for a flat cost of 5,000 money units using the "Rebuild Assets" button in the Commander Menu (`Y` > Commander > HQ Tab).
 You no longer have to wait for the enemy to retake the location before you can rebuild.